predis/predis/README.markdown

     $value = $redis->get('library');

-The default server profile with this version of Predis is set to Redis 2.0, so if you want to connect to a Redis 2.2 instance and leverage some of its new commands you should initialize the client by specifying the correct profile:

-    $redis = new Predis\Client('127.0.0.1', '2.2');

 ### Pipelining multiple commands to a remote instance of Redis ##

 Pipelining helps with performances when there is the need to issue many commands